 What jumps to your mind when someone tells you about the “modern African tribes"?
 Pictures and videos of skinny dark-skinned men in red plaids bouncing high into the air.
 Bald-headed women dressed up in colorful beads from head to toe, singing ritual songs with repetitive verses.
 Ochre-dyed hair, crouched huts, a lonesome shepherd tending his skinny humped cows amidst the savannah - aren’t these all the images coming to your mind when you try to describe the indigenous people of Africa?
 Have you ever thought of all of these images being created by representatives of one and only, best-known African tribe - the Maasai?
 The tribe of nomads and warriors who steadfastly refuse the temptations of civilization and have been living their ancestors' way of life up to this day.

-Through the eyes of a neophyte tourist
+Through the eyes of a neophyte tourist.
+Who Are The Maasai?

 As you first step out of the Tanzanian arrivals terminal, you might see local guys and young ladies, festively dressed and welcoming travelers.
 If you happen to visit larger Tanzanian towns like Arusha, or Zanzibar beaches, you might spot some people wearing traditional attire - red and blue plaids, with their arms and necks bead-covered.
 They are happy to pose for your camera if you can offer a small tip for it.
 Treat them the same way you would treat a Cinderella in the Disney park - they are just guisers and street actors who make money by amusing the idling tourists.
 You won’t find a real Maasai warrior among them.